Saturday, November 30, 2024

 Women infected with syphilis as far back as 2 years and not treated, and pregnant women infected for the first time, are liable to pass the treponema to the developing child in utero through the infected placenta.

-Infected fetus may be lost, aborted prematurely and may have a still birth.
+The infected fetus may be lost, aborted prematurely and may have a stillbirth.
 A child born alive will exhibit signs and symptoms of congenital syphilis.
-For convenience they are grouped as early up to 2 years , beyond 2 years and late 6 years and beyond.
+For convenience, they are grouped as early up to 2 years, beyond 2 years, and late 6 years and beyond.

 Early below 2 years.
-Hemorrhagic rhinitis, extensive sloughing of skin particularly of palms, sols, around mouth and anus.
+Hemorrhagic rhinitis, extensive sloughing of skin particularly of palms, soles, around mouth and anus.
 Bullous or vesicular skin lesions are common.

 2 years and older.
 Learning and language difficulty, deafness and impaired vision.